Shakiyac/Shakiyac/README.md

 ---

-🔍 Passionate about solving complex cybersecurity challenges with hands-on experience in SIEM implementations, vulnerability management, and threat detection.
+🔍 Security+ Certified Cybersecurity Professional | Hands-On with Linux, SIEM, Vulnerability Scanning & More.
 Explore my projects to see how I’ve enhanced security operations and processes!

 <h2>👨‍💻 Cloud/Cybersecurity Projects:</h2>